 Welcome, parents of Caltech students!
 We know this can be a very exciting time for your family.

-Caltech Student Wellness Services is compromised of health, counseling, and occupational therapy services which are dedicated to supporting your child during their time here at Caltech.
+Caltech Student Wellness Services is compromised of health, counseling, and occupational therapy services which are dedicated to supporting your student during their time here at Caltech.
 Get to know our services better by visiting our New and Prospective Students Page.

 Campus Resource Guide 2018-2019 - This is a curated guide of the many campus resources available to Caltech students.
 We hope you find it helpful!